komidore64/code-challenge2/README.md

 The ResourcePool is a pool of all Resources that are not currently held by a Processor.

-The ResourcePool should use a semaphore any time its pool is accessed.
+The ResourcePool should use a mutex any time its pool is accessed.

 The ResourcePool will exclude unprocessed Resources with 3 failed processing attempts from `request_resource()`.